mateojkk/midnight-cli/README.md

 **why midnight audit?**

-solo founders and indie developers don’t have teams to double-check every line of code. midnight audit gives you:
+solo founders don’t have teams to double-check every line of code. midnight audit gives you:

 	•	confidence before deploying
 	•	speed when shipping features
 	•	clarity on what actually matters

 it’s your late-night wingman, helping you avoid embarrassing bugs, security mishaps, or production failures — all from your terminal.

-**roadmap**
+**roadmap:**

 	•	phase 1: local cli mvp with 10–15 high-impact checks
 	•	phase 2: optional cloud ai for fix suggestions and heavier scans
 	•	phase 3: subscription version with risk history, ci integration, and team features